Edward Duyker: Career

 Duyker's biographies of naturalists are largely conventional linear narratives, but they are characterised by meticulous research and great attention to detail – "written with verve, but fortified with awesome scholarship" as Dymphna Clark put it in her review of Nature's Argonaut.
 He makes a point of visiting the places he writes about and orienting explorers' maps and journals to a modern landscape or coast.

 Thomas Nossiter of the London School of Economics praised Duyker's Tribal Guerrillas because "it exemplifies the value of synthesising anthropology and history; and, more generally, it is a scholarly contribution to a literature on tribal rebellion and insurgency far wider than India, which embraces Greece, Vietnam and Algeria as well as sub-Saharan Africa where tribal responses to imperialism and modernisation have been significant".
 This meeting ground between history and anthropology can also be seen in An Officer of the Blue, Duyker's biography of Marc-Joseph Marion Dufresne, in which he skilfully used missionary and other accounts of Māori oral history and French journals to explain the circumstances of the explorer's death in New Zealand's Bay of Islands in 1772.
 Prof. Barrie Macdonald of Massey University described it as "a fine piece of detective work – a biography written with an empathy with its subject yet a critical eye that helps set in context a death that still has its significance in New Zealand history."

 Since 1985, Duyker has written more than 90 entries for the bilingual Dictionnaire de Biographie Mauricienne/Dictionary of Mauritian Biography published on his mother's native island.
-In November 2017, he was made an honorary member of the Société d'Histoire de l'Ile Maurice, in recognition of these contributions and for his books on the history of the Mauritians in Australia, Mauritian Heritage and Of the Star and the Key, Duyker has also written a number of pioneering monographs on the Dutch in Australia, and co-authored Molly and the Rajah (1991) * the life of Esme Mary Fink, an Australian woman who married the Rajah of Pudukottai, India, in 1915.
+In November 2017, he was made an honorary member of the Société d'Histoire de l'Ile Maurice, in recognition of these contributions and for his books on the history of the Mauritians in Australia, Mauritian Heritage and Of the Star and the Key, Duyker has also written a number of pioneering monographs on the Dutch in Australia, and co-authored Molly and the Rajah (1991) *Molly and the Rajah : race, romance and the Raj / Edward Duyker & Coralie Younger - Catalogue | National Library of Australia the life of Esme Mary Fink, an Australian woman who married the Rajah of Pudukottai, India, in 1915.
 He also edited A Woman on the Goldfields (1995), dealing with the life of Emily Skinner on the nineteenth-century Victorian gold fields.

 Academic career

 Between 2001 and 2022, Duyker was an honorary senior lecturer in the School of Languages and Cultures at the University of Sydney.
-Between 2009 and 2018, he was an adjunct and then an honorary professor of the Australian Catholic University.In 2007, Duyker was elected a Fellow of the Australian Academy of the Humanities.
+Between 2009 and 2018, he was an adjunct and then an honorary professor of the Australian Catholic University.
+In 2007, Duyker was elected a Fellow of the Australian Academy of the Humanities.